 Photographs by Kendra Wilson.

 Medlars can be picked from the tree when they are still hard in mid-autumn and allowed to rot indoors.
 Alternatively, allow them to drop from the tree and quickly scoop them up and bring them inside to finish softening up.
 The technical term for the rotting of medlars is “bletting.”

-Medlars need to "blet" to make them edible: the rotting fruit produces sugar and a more intense flavor, like stewed apples with a touch of date.
-The flesh of bletted medlars is scooped out with a spoon, after baking the rotten fruit for a quarter of an hour.
-This delicacy is accompanied with a glass of port.
+Medlars need to blet to make them edible: the rotting fruit produces sugar and a more intense flavor, like stewed apples with a touch of date.
+The flesh of bletted medlars is considered a delicacy, scooped out with a spoon after baking for a quarter of an hour.
 Jelly is a more practical way of dealing with the harvest: use a combination of bletted and unbletted fruit, the latter containing more pectin to help the jelly set.

 Medlars grow to a height of about 15 feet, depending on the rootstock.
 They look perfectly at home in a small urban garden, as well as a small rural one.
 Buying a medlar which has been grafted on to quince will give you a more durable tree in damp and wind.
 The variety ‘Nottingham’ is the most available variety in the UK; Otter Farm sells the more récherché Westerveld for £30.